The Omni-Channel Experience: Definition and 5 Examples

 Retail outlets - Sephora

 Sephora may be a cosmetics company, but it sets an example for almost any retailer who would like to succeed in creating an omni-channel customer experience.
-Its “My Beauty Bag” feature works equally well on mobile and PC, allowing clients to look at past purchases as well as wish lists they may have compiled while browsing online.
+Its “My Beauty Bag” feature works equally well on mobile and PC.
+Clients can look at past purchases and check wish lists they’ve put together from any device.

 And if they want to reorder a specific product, they can re-order using any platform or device they prefer.

-If you have ever walked into a store and forgot an item you wanted to get before deciding to do without it, you will know how this feature is helping to boost Sephora’s sales.
-And, of course, it is all linked to the rewards program, motivating customers to use Sephora’s products, track progress, and buy even more.
+If you’ve ever walked into a store and forgot an item you wanted to get before deciding to do without it, you’ll know how this feature is helping to boost Sephora’s sales.
+And, of course, it’s all linked to the rewards program, so customers use Sephora’s products more often, track their progress, and spend even more.

 Medical services - University of Pittsburgh Medical Center (UPMC)

-To solve the problem, UPMC turned to the omni-channel experience, developing a system that would improve the overall patient experience.
-It is able to integrate information across channels and data platforms and has received acclaim as a way to improve the patient experience in medical settings.
+To solve the problem, UPMC turned to the omni-channel experience and built a system that improves the overall patient experience.
+It’s able to integrate information across channels and data platforms and has received acclaim as a way to improve the patient experience in medical settings.

 Banking - omni-channel is the “new norm”